acenet-arc/cloud_from_a_to_z/_episodes/the-cloud.md

 * **Use your own cloud project:** you will need to have some free quota available.
 You will need at least enough to create one minimal VM booting from a volume.
 This would likely mean at least one unused VCPU, 1.5GB of RAM, and 20 GB of volume storage.
 However, it would be better to have double that quota available in order to create a second VM if needed.

-* **Use guest account in workshop project:** If you don't have a current Allinace cloud project, or if you don't have the available free quota for at least for one VM we will provide you with a guest account in a shared cloud project specifically for this workshop.
+* **Use guest account in workshop project:** If you don't have a current Alliance cloud project, or if you don't have the available free quota for at least for one VM we will provide you with a guest account in a shared cloud project specifically for this workshop.

 Lets log into an Allinace cloud OpenStack dashboard now and explore some of the common pages or panels you will be working within OpenStack.